magento/devdocs/guides/v1.0/m2devgde/arch/routing.md

 Routing is processed in the following way:

-* Modules provide information on their routers via routerList parameter of Magento\App\RouterList type in di.xml file.
+* Modules provide information on their routers through the `routerList` parameter of `Magento\App\RouterList` type in `di.xml` file.
 * FrontController obtains active routers and checks whether a request can be processed.
 * If a request cannot be processed by any router, the default router is used.
 * If a request can be processed by a router, the latter finds a route with matching frontName and looks through corresponding modules.
 If a module has matching controller and action names, a router instantiates this controller.

 The `dispatch()` method of the `Magento\App\Action\Action` class requests an instance and returns its response.

-For this class Magento\App component ensures implementation of Magento\App\ActionInterface.
-This interface processes the requests via its actions.
-Also the following classes participate in processing the requests:
+For this class, the `Magento\App` component ensures implementation of `Magento\App\ActionInterface`.
+This interface processes the requests through its actions.
+Also, the following classes participate in processing the requests:

 * `Magento\App\State` class provides information on the state of the application, that is, current mode, installation date, and so on.
-* `Magento\App\Arealist` class serves to configure the application areas via `di.xml` file
+* `Magento\App\Arealist` class serves to configure the application areas through the `di.xml` file
 * `Magento\App\Area\FrontNameResolverInterface` class resolves the dynamic area's front names:

 <blockquote>